abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 # Common Redfish Properties

-This section describes the properties (data fields) common to most Redfish schema.
-Most responses returned by a Redfish service will contain these properties.
+This section describes the properties (schema elements or data fields) common to all Redfish schema.
+Response payloads returned by a Redfish service will contain these properties.

+## Id

+The `Id` property is common to all Redfish schema.

+The Id property of a resource uniquely identifies the resource within the Resource Collection that contains it.
+The value of Id shall be unique across a Resource Collection.

+## Name

+The `Name` property is common to all Redfish schema.

+The Name property is used to convey a human readable moniker for a resource.
+The type of the Name property shall be string.
+The value of Name is NOT required to be unique across resource instances within a Resource Collection.

+## Description

+The `Description` property is common to all Redfish schema.

+The Description property is used to convey a human readable description of the resource.
+The type of the Description property is string.

 ## Status